mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 6) Specify the products to install in addition to MATLAB in the **Products** box.
 For details, see [Add Products](#add-products).
 7) To confirm your choices, click **Save** at the bottom of the page.

-For example, register a Jenkins tool named `Latest` by automatically installing the latest release of MATLAB, MATLAB Test&trade;, and Parallel Computing Toolbox on the build agent.
+For example, register a Jenkins tool named `Latest` that includes the latest release of MATLAB, MATLAB Test&trade;, and Parallel Computing Toolbox.

 ![matlab_tool_mpm](https://github.com/user-attachments/assets/96fb6932-14a7-47ce-8f7f-180c7c385209)